roundell/ClickOMania/docs/README.md

 ### 3ii.
 Score a grid

 This I am fuzzy on.
-I scored multi-square grids as 1 and single-square grids as 2 and got the best results for HackerRank's grids and some others I tried.
-I played around with counting single-square grids worse and even indestructible grids as 0 (ones that have only squares that are matched with another square directly above or below it).
+I scored multi-square blocks as 1 and single-square blocks as 2 and got the best results for HackerRank's grids and some others I tried.
+I played around with counting single-square blocks worse and even indestructible blocks as 0 (ones that cannot be split apart such that any of its component squares would end up as a single-square block).
 Nothing produced as good of results though I sometimes revisit when I get new ideas.

 ### Not quite all possibilities

 So the code only keeps a certain number of grids on each iteration.
-These grids have 10x20 squares and so contain about 40 multi-square blocks.
-Winning solutions take dozens of iterations to reduce the number of multi-square blocks even down to 30, and 50 or more moves to solve the grid.
+The starting grids have 10x20 squares and so contain about 40 multi-square blocks.
+Winning solutions take dozens of iterations to reduce the number of multi-square blocks down to 30, and 50 or more moves to solve the grid.
 There are obviously way too many paths to try!